bomanaps/zeam/README.md

 > zig build -Doptimize=ReleaseFast install run -- prove
 ```

+#### Local Devnet

+To run a local devnet with multiple nodes for testing and development, see the [Local Devnet Setup Guide](./pkgs/cli/test/fixtures/README.md) which provides detailed instructions for running a 2-node setup with finalization.

 ### Reporting Issues

 Open an [issue or a bug](https://github.com/blockblaz/zeam/issues/new) or else talk to us via our [community telegram group](https://t.me/zeamETH).